zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ### Monitoring

-RabbitMQ has a wonderful enabled-by-default [plugin for a web-UI](https://www.rabbitmq.com/management.html) that can be accessed by port-forwarding port 15672 to your local system.
-It is useful to have this loaded during the testing to monitor the system.
+RabbitMQ provides a web-based [user interface](https://www.rabbitmq.com/management.html) that you can use to manage your cluster.
+To access it, you must forward connections made to a local port to the 15672 port on the   `rmq-rabbitmq-ha-0` pod.

+Enter the following `kubectl port-forward` command to forward all connections made to `localhost:15672` to `rmq-rabbitmq-ha-0:15672`:

 ```text
 kubectl port-forward rmq-rabbitmq-ha-0 15672:15672